CHAVI-India/SATHI/README.md

 ## Patient Portal

 A patient portal is provided which can be accessed by the patients themselves.
 They can use this to keep track of their questionnaires, their responses and see a graphical representation of the key issues that have affected them based on the responses to the questionnaires.
-This allows them be participants and beneficiaries of their responses.
+This allows them be participants in te system and be the beneficiaries from their own responses.

 # Questionnaire designers